The art easel has been a staple for artists for centuries and certainly will be for more centuries to come.

 A company called US Art Supply offers good H frame artist easels.
 The one shown here is 70” to 96” tall and can accommodate a canvas up to 48” high.
 This adjustable easel is made out of seasoned beechwood and the front storage compartment allows for easy access to your paint supplies.

 All of this means you will need a big working station for your easel and be willing to invest quite a pretty penny in a painting easel.
-Giant easels are best for serious artist that want to work on a large scale.
+Giant easels are best for serious artists that want to work on a large scale.

 The Lyptus Wood Dulce Easel by Jack Richeson is a fairly cheap compared to other giant easels.
 Nevertheless, it can hold canvasses up to 7ft high!
 The base is made out of solid Lyptus hardwood and measures 21” wide and 24” deep.
 With the slide and lock system you can easily adjust the height with every new project you start.

 Unlike all the other model mentioned so far, a table top easel will let paint while sitting down at a table instead of painting while standing.
 They are a good option if you are working on a small scale and might be the best easel for watercolor painting.
+Besides painting, they are also great easels for drawing, similar to a drawing table.

-Naturally they are easy to store and very portable.
+Naturally, they are easy to store and very portable.
 They normally have a design that looks like either an A frame or H frame with the legs missing.
 Sometimes they also feature a small drawer for your art supplies.

-The table top easel is ideal for people working on small projects or prefer to sit down while painting.
+The table top easel is ideal for people working on small projects or who prefer to sit down while painting.

 An example of a table top easel is shown below.
 This painting easel by Art Alternatives can be converted into a portable miniature desk.
 Its drawer has three compartments to hold your brushes, paints and other supplies separated.
 Due to its lightweight and small size it’s is highly portable and easily stored.